sophie-katz/forge/docs/for-users/docs/specification/requirements/Requirement-8-operator-precedence.md

 This requirement is part of the [Forge language specification](../how-to-use.md).
 It uses v0 of the requirement template.

 **Start date:** 2024-01-05

 **Fully supported as of Forge version:** 0.1.0

 It defines the precedence, or order of operations, for the operators in the language.

 ## Background

-Forge's list of operators is relatively similar to Python's.
-For reference: https://docs.python.org/3/reference/expressions.html#operator-precedence.
-This order of operations is based heavily on Python.
+Forge's list of operators and their precedence is relatively similar to [Python's](https://docs.python.org/3/reference/expressions.html#operator-precedencehttps://docs.python.org/3/reference/expressions.html#operator-precedence).

 ## Description